rescued-animals-platform/adoption-service/README.md

     - Java 8
     - Docker

 - Login to docker with your credentials.
-If you don't have an account, you can create one in the [Docker Hub site](https://hub.docker.com/)
+If you don't have an account, create one in the [Docker Hub site](https://hub.docker.com/)

         docker login